2.1.1. Advancing your hand

 Note that the tile acceptance becomes smaller (14 kinds → 5 kinds → 2 kinds) as your hand progresses from 2-away to 1-away to a ready hand.

-Quiz: Which tile should you discard?
+Which tile should you discard? (two possible answers)

 Takeaways: